wookjinahn/ubuntu-initial-setup/README.md

   + d435 post processing

 ## how to get
+if you have git package already.

 ```bash
 cd <YOUR_PATH>
 git clone https://github.com/wookjinAhn/ubuntu-initial-setup.git
 cd ubuntu-initial-setup
 ```

+else.
+Click Code button and Download ZIP file and decompress. then access the file by termianl

 ## how to run